KABoissonneault/KingmakerBugfixes/README.md

 Many of these are buffs to the player, since they make more abilities work, but a few might nerf them (ex: Bane of the Living actually working only on the living).
 Beware when relying on broken behavior.

-Fixes:
+## Fixes

+### Ability fix

 - Blight Druid's Darkness Domain's "Moonfire" damage now scales properly with Druid levels
-- Irlene's "Relations rank 3" tier 3 gift (when A Simple Favor or Coronation but not both are complete) properly uses Irlene items rather than Kimo Tavon's
 - Fixed issue where Datura would wake up targets immediately after sleeping them.
 Added the sleep enchantment to the second head.
 Also increased DC to 16, as described
 - Fixed Bane of the Living being a bane of all creatures (properly excludes Undead and Constructs)
 - Fixed Nature's Wrath (trident) not being a bane of aberrations, constructs, humanoids, outsiders and undead.
 Also, the "Electricity Vulnerability" debuff now applies to the struck target rather than the wielder, as described
 - Scroll of Summon Nature's Ally V (Single) now properly summons a Manticore

+### Event

+- Irlene's "Relations rank 3" tier 3 gift (when A Simple Favor or Coronation but not both are complete) properly uses Irlene items rather than Kimo Tavon's
 - Shrewish Gulch illustrated book event now uses Athletics instead of Lore (Nature) on the last stage for the first option in all cases

+### Changes

+Not quite "fixes", but should be a universal improvement for everyone

+- Darts are now Light (Thrown) weapons, like in tabletop

-Known Issues:
+## Known Issues

+These are some known issues introduced by the mod.
+These are generally accepted as better than what the base game had, but worth acknowledging here

 - Successful Datura Sleep procs (Saving Throw fail) will not show above the target, only in logs

+## Acknowledgement

+- Whiterock for bug reporting and investigation
+- silv7k for testing